demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/BudgetAirpods-InsanityRemastered/README.md

 This is a client-sided mod as it would be odd if other players could see your hallucinations.

 Installation:
-Drag InsanityRemastered.dll and the folder named "InsanityRemastered" into the BepInEx plugins folder.
+Drag InsanityRemastered.dll and the files with the prefix "soundresources" into the BepInEx plugins folder.

 ### Losing Sanity: